 As originally enacted, the FPA took three steps pertinent to the present case.
 First, the FPA gave the Federal Power Commission, the predecessor of FERC, jurisdiction over all “transmission of electric energy in interstate commerce” and all “facilities” used for such transmission.
 16 U.S.C. § 824(b)(1), Pet.
 App.
 652a.
 It defined “electric energy in interstate commerce” as energy “transmitted from a State and consumed at any point outside thereof . . . .”
 16 U.S.C. §824(c).

 Second, the FPA gave the FPC jurisdiction over “the sale of electric energy at wholesale in interstate commerce.”
 Id. (emphasis added).
-The phrase “at wholesale” was not applied to transmissions in interstate commerce, all of which were made subject to the Commission’s jurisdiction.
+The phrase “at wholesale” was not applied to transmission in interstate commerce, all of which were made subject to the Commission’s jurisdiction.
 See Pet.
 App.
 338a (“statute . . . makes no distinction between wholesale transmission and retail transmission”); FPC v.
 Louisiana Power & Light Co., 406 U.S. 621, 636 (1972) (interpreting the parallel provision of the NGA, 15 U.S.C. §§ 717 et seq.).
 The phrase “at wholesale was applied to sales in order to provide a “bright line” between interstate wholesales subject to FPC jurisdiction and retail sales transactions regulated by the states.

 Third, the FPA commanded the FPC to remedy “undue discrimination.”
 Specifically, Section 205(b) of the FPA, 16 U.S.C. § 824d(b), bars any public utility, “with respect to any transmission or sale subject to the jurisdiction of the Commission,” from “grant[ing] any undue preference or advantage to any person or subject[ing] any person to any undue prejudice or disadvantage” and requires each utility to file tariffs setting forth its “practices.”
 Section 206(a), 16 U.S.C. § 824e(a), directs FERC, whenever it determines that a practice is “unjust, unreasonable, unduly discriminatory or preferential,” to cure the discrimination: FERC “shall determine the just and reasonable . . . practice . . . to be thereafter observed and in force, and shall fix the same by order.”